corddie/alx-pre_course/README.md

-i am a software engineer
+I am a software engineer